 Though some landlords may prefer for tenants to not sublease their rental, many states’ landlord-tenant laws do not allow landlords to deny tenants the ability to sublease.
 However, in the case that your tenant does decide to sublease, there are still ways to protect yourself as a landlord.

 To start, you can explicitly address subleasing in the original lease agreement.
-A sublease clause that states the tenant is not allowed to sublease the property without your written permission will ensure you are well informed of your tenant’s intentions.
-Legally, the sublease clause should also state that you will allow the tenant to sublease if the terms are reasonable.
-If and when your tenant approaches you about subleasing, remember – good communication is key to preventing landlord-tenant issues that have the potential to affect your rental’s return on investment.
+A sublease clause states that the tenant is not allowed to sublease the property without their landlord’s permission, which must be received in writing.
+This strategy will keep you well informed of your tenant’s intentions.
+Legally, the sublease clause should also state that you will allow the tenant to sublease your piece of real estate if the terms are reasonable.
+If and when your tenant approaches you about subleasing, remember – good communication is key to preventing landlord-tenant issues that could affect your rental’s return on investment.

-While the responsibility of locating possible subtenants typically falls on the tenant, the landlord should oversee screening the applicant.
-Just like screening your original tenant, you’ll want to take the same approach to screen the subtenant.
+While the responsibility of locating possible subtenants typically falls on the tenant, the landlord should oversee the screening of the applicant.
+Take the same approach you used to find your original tenant to qualify the subtenant.
 Set financial criteria, along with background and eviction history criteria, and meet the applicant in person.
-Based on your findings, you may choose to reject any applicants that may not be a good fit.
-Make sure to include that you will be screening tenants for credit, criminal, and eviction history in the lease agreement – you can also specify who will pay for the screening fee whether it’s the current tenant, subtenant, or yourself as the landlord.
+Based on your findings, you may choose to reject any applicants who may not be a good fit.
+Make sure to include that you will be screening tenants for credit, criminal, and eviction history in the lease agreement – you can also specify who will pay for the screening fee, whether that’ll be the current tenant, subtenant, or you.